HotDB-Community/hotdb-documents/docs/en/latest/install-and-deploy.md

 #### Single Component Deployment

 Single Component Deployment function could continue to add new components to the existing cluster for the user.
-In addition, it could also deploy a set of new clusters from zero, because it could also provide High Availability Rebuild, clickOnce Start and other functions in addition to installation function, but relative to "[Cluster Deployment](#cluster-deployment)" function, [Single Component Deployment](#Single%20Component%20Deployment) is more suitable for deploying single component.
+In addition, it could also deploy a set of new clusters from zero, because it could also provide High Availability Rebuild, clickOnce Start and other functions in addition to installation function, but relative to "[Cluster Deployment](#cluster-deployment)" function, [Single Component Deployment](#single-component-deployment) is more suitable for deploying single component.

 ##### Description of terms

-Please refer to *Distributed Transactional Database HotDB Server [Explanation of Terms] Function Manual* for relevant terms of Single Component Deployment
+Please refer to the [Glossary](glossary.md) document for relevant terms of Single Component Deployment

 ##### Function use instruction